Urban Syndicate - Sneakers, Streetwear, Culture

 There once was a time where every city, had its own unique style, skateparks in San Francisco, bmx parks in London, bmx scenes in Tokyo, hip-hop blocks in The Bronx, street culture in Amsterdam.
 They thrived because they had their own uniqueness, their own flavour, it was like a secret code of belonging, now that diversity is mostly gone.

-In a time where everything is digital, global and instant drops fashion moves fast.
+In a time where everything is digital, global and fashion moves fast.
 A trend emerges in one city, spreads to the next one within a couple of hours and a week later the whole world caught up.
 What used to take seasons, borrowing, redesigning and make it your own now happens overnight, way too rushed.

 Why Quality and Soul Are Getting Lost

 Streetwear used to be special.
 Even the biggest and boldest graphics came from scenes that had a history.
 Each garment used to have a reference, a story.
 Now, the story starts and ends with a drop mechanics.
 The economy of money has replaced the economy of meaning.
+When brands repeat rather than innovate we lose more novelty and legibility.
+Outfits no longer mean or represent anything, but they only say that you know the current trends.
+There’s even evidence that cultures thrive when differences are allowed.

 Times are difficult, but streetwear still has a chance to be unique instead of playing a game of copy and pasting.
 It is time to put less pressure on brands to conform to trends and give brands time and space to breath, to invent real meaningful products and to be creative again.
+All it takes is a story.
+All it takes is refusing the safety net.
+Slow down.
+Think longer.
+Build locally.
+Break convention.
+Create garments that reference something real, not something trending.
+The streetwear landscape doesn’t need another heat-reactive jacket.
+It needs perspective.
+It needs character.
+It needs brands willing to go deeper than a gimmick.

 Related posts